-Our faculty averages 13 years of professional experience and 15 years full-time teaching.
-Most students give their instructors a 4.4 rating out of 5 on evaluations.
+Our faculty averages 13 years of professional experience and 15 years of full-time teaching.
+In surveys, our alumni give high marks to our faculty

 Created in the 1970s as the Department of Journalism, Broadcasting and Speech, the Communication Department, where journalism resides, is one of the largest and most prestigious programs on campus.